 The condenser is a refrigerant-to-water heat exchanger with two circuits, refrigerant flows through one circuit and water through the other.
 The high temperature refrigerant gas transfers its heat to the water flowing through the condenser.
 As the refrigerant gas cools inside the condenser it changes state (condenses) from a gas to a liquid.
-An integrated hot water circulator pump is provided from the factory which is sized for a short pipe run, this pump circulates water through the condenser.
+A customer provided Water Pump circulates water through the condenser.

 Refrigerant leaving the condenser is a medium temperature high pressure liquid.
 It flows through the Liquid Line to the Thermostatic Expansion Valve.
-The thermostatic expansion valve (TVX) flashes the liquid to a gas/liquid state which helps to ensure all of the refrigerant is in a gaseous state by the time it exits the evaporator to protect the compressor.
-The evaporator is a tube-and-fin constructed coil.
-It is an air- to-refrigerant heat exchanger with refrigerant flowing through the tubes and air flowing across the fins.

-The Blower moves ambient air from the installed space or air ducted to the HPWH from another location across the fins of evaporator coil.
-The refrigerant absorbs heat from the air in the evaporator.
+The thermostatic expansion valve (TXV) regulates the flow of refrigerant into the Evaporator.
+The evaporator is a single wall brazed plate source water-to-refrigerant heat exchanger.
 The refrigerant changes state (boils/evaporates) from a liquid state back into a gas (vapor) in the evaporator.